 This method also gives us a neat method for estimated how much a weld should increase if there is a field failure.
 There is a little bit of math here, but a super useful tool to quickly get an answer.

 Anticipating Weld Distortion

 Weld distortion is a pain!
 It has plagued me most of my career and just about everyone else I know that designs weldments.
 The truth is there are many tricks that you can use to minimize or even eliminate weld distortion.

 Be the good engineer and plan in advance for your weld distortion rather than reacting to it.

 Did you know that if you weld symmetrically along the neutral axis will significantly reduce distortion?
 Adjusting your weld size is the trick

 We will cover numerous mechanical and thermal methods for dealing with distortion.
 Many that fit in with your current production processes.

 I would recommend the class to my coworkers.
 I thought the videos were perfect length for conveying information and introducing the concepts for further exploration.
 The strategies for controlling weld distortion were my favorite, possibly because at work we recently experienced issues this.
 You’ve already addressed my feedback for improvement regarding issuing the lesson links.Taylor B.

 Properly Designing Joints

 There is a lot that goes into the proper design of a joint.
-The Design of Weldments Course gives some fundamentals like balancing forces focusing on stiffness and then flushes these concepts out with examples of sliding applications, gusset design, secondary members, plate to tube joints and using welds in bending.
+The Design of Weldments Class gives some fundamentals like balancing forces focusing on stiffness and then flushes these concepts out with examples of sliding applications, gusset design, secondary members, plate to tube joints and using welds in bending.